uhm-descartes/ee342/morea/cond_prob/assessment-cp.md

 1. Recall the coin toss problem (Problem 1 from the previous module).

-    b.
-Suppose the coin tosses are fair and every sequence of coin tosses has equal probability.
+    1. Suppose the coin tosses are fair and every sequence of coin tosses has equal probability.
 What is the probability the first coin is heads given the second and third coins have the same face (ie. the event that they are both heads or both tails)?

-	c.
-Instead, suppose the coin tosses are rigged.
+	2. Instead, suppose the coin tosses are rigged.
 The person tossing the coin ensures that you only see an even number of Heads, but makes sure that all sequences with an even number of Heads have equal probabilities (whether 0 or 2 Heads among 3 coin